Gregg Wallace

 Gregg Allan Wallace (born 17 October 1964) is an English broadcaster, entrepreneur and writer.
 He is known for co-presenting MasterChef, Celebrity MasterChef and MasterChef: The Professionals on BBC One and BBC Two.
 He has written for Good Food, Now and Olive.

-Wallace left MasterChef after allegations of sexual harassment surfaced in 2024.
-Wallace's lawyers said it is entirely false that he had engaged in behaviour of a sexually harassing nature.
-In April 2025 Wallace said he felt "under attack" due to the allegations about him and that he had contemplated suicide.
-In July 2025 he issued a public statement, ahead of the publication of an investigation into his conduct, stating that he had been cleared of the "most serious and sensational accusations."
-An independent report substantiated 45 of the 83 complaints against Wallace – mostly involving inappropriate sexual language and humour.
-Multiple media outlets reported that Wallace had been dropped by the BBC.

 Early life and business career

 Gregg Allan Wallace was born on 17 October 1964 in Peckham, South London.
 At the age of eight, he was sexually assaulted by a babysitter's husband, but did not tell anybody at the time.
 He left school at 15 and started work as a warehouseman at Covent Garden Fruit and Veg Market, selling vegetables at a stand in Covent Garden.
 In 1989, he started George Allan's Greengrocers, a company that grew to a turnover of £7.5 million.

 In 2010, Wallace opened the restaurant Wallace & Co in the London district of Putney, where he served as one of the directors.
 In 2012, he opened Gregg's Bar & Grill in a joint venture with the Bermondsey Square Hotel.
 In August 2013, it was reported that one of Wallace's companies, West Veg Limited, had folded, owing more than £500,000.
 In 2014, both of his restaurants folded, with Wallace & Co owing suppliers £150,000.